Mashhad: Modernization under Reza Shah

-1935 Imam Reza shrine rebellion
+1935 Goharshad Mosque rebellion

-In 1935, a backlash against the modernizing, anti-religious policies of Reza Shah erupted in the Mashhad shrine.
+In 1935, a backlash against the modernizing, anti-religious policies of Reza Pahlavi erupted in the Mashhad shrine.
 Responding to a cleric who denounced the Shah's heretical innovations, corruption, and heavy consumer taxes, many bazaars and villagers took refuge in the shrine, chanted slogans such as "The Shah is a new Yazid."
 For four days local police and army refused to violate the shrine and the standoff was ended when troops from Azerbaijan arrived and broke into the shrine, killing dozens and injuring hundreds, and marking a final rupture between Shi'ite clergy and the Shah.
 According to some Mashhadi historians, the Goharshad Mosque uprising, which took place in 1935, is an uprising against Reza Shah's decree banning all veils (headscarf and chador) on 8 January 1936.

 1941–1979 reforms

 Mashhad experienced population growth after the Anglo-Soviet invasion of Iran in 1941 because of relative insecurity in rural areas, the 1948 drought, and the establishment of Mashhad University in 1949.
 At the same time, public transport vehicles increased to 77 buses and 200 taxis and the railway link with the capital, Tehran, was established in 1957.
 The 1956 census reflected a population of 241,989 people.
 The increase in population continued in the following years thanks to the increase in Iranian oil revenues, the decline of the feudal social model, the agrarian reform of 1963, the founding of the city's airport, the creation of new factories and the development of the health system.
 In 1966, the population reached 409,616 inhabitants, and 667,770 in 1976.
 The extension of the city was expanded from 16 to 33 km2.

+During World War II, Polish refugee children were admitted in Mashhad in March 1942 (see also Iran–Poland relations).
+After receiving food and medical care at a local hospital, the children were further evacuated to India.

 In 1965 an important urban renewal development project for the surroundings of the shrine of Imam Reza was proposed by the Iranian architect and urban designer Dariush Borbor to replace the dilapidated slum conditions which surrounded the historic monuments.
 The project was officially approved in 1968.
 In 1977 the surrounding areas were demolished to make way for the implementation of this project.
 To relocate the demolished businesses, a new bazaar was designed and constructed in Meydan-e Ab square (in Persian, "میدان آب") by Dariush Borbor.
 After the revolution, the urban renewal project was abandoned.

 1994 Imam Reza shrine bombing

 On 20 June 1994, a bomb exploded in a prayer hall of the shrine of the Imam Reza.
 The bomb that killed at least 25 people on 20 June in Mashhad exploded on Ashura.
-The Baloch terrorist, Ramzi Yousef, a Sunni Muslim turned Wahhabi, one of the main perpetrators of the 1993 World Trade Center bombing, was found to be behind the plot.
+The Pakistani terrorist Ramzi Yousef, a Sunni Muslim turned Wahhabi, one of the main perpetrators of the 1993 World Trade Center bombing, was found to be behind the plot.

-Mashhad after the Revolution

-In 1998 and 2003 there were student disturbances after the same events in Tehran.